sgagliano/GeneBurden/README.md

 # GeneBurden
-From minimac4 BCF/VCF.gz input, create a gene burden VCF.gz file
+From minimac4 BCF/VCF.gz input, create a region/gene burden VCF.gz file

-The gene burden is the sum of alternate allele dosages for a specified set of variants (e.g. putative loss of function variants, LoF within a gene)
+The region/gene burden in this script is defined as the sum of alternate allele dosages for a specified set of variants (e.g. putative loss of function variants, LoF within each region/gene)

 ### Example: